 Spark Naturals Essential Oils: These are what you need for the Miracle Salve: Lavender essential oil, Rosemary essential oil, and Peppermint essential oil.
 For the Luminous Face Serum, you will also need Geranium and Frankincense.

 White Plastic Jar with Dome Lid 2 Oz (12 Per Bag): I chose to use these small ointment jars rather than Mason jars for my salve.
-I also have similar jars in the 1 ounce size and 1/4 ounce size.
+I also have similar jars in the 1-ounce size and 1/4 ounce size.
 This smaller size is my favorite for mixing up various salve and e.o. concoctions.
-As of this writing, a pack of 10 is about $7 with free shipping.

 NOW Foods Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
 On the other hand, NOW Foods has decent essential oils at a budget price from Amazon.
 Here are a few to get you started: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil, Now Foods Lavender Oil and Now Foods Lemon Oil.